Tatskaari/gendb/README.md

 DSL for crafting SQL.
 This project is current at a proof of concept stage to show how the DSL may work.
 It just has partial support for select statements at the moment.
-In the future I plan to add support for a wider set of the standard SQL dialect as well as supporting the postgres dialect as a first class citezen.
+In the future I plan to add support for a wider set of the standard SQL dialect as well as supporting the postgres dialect as a first class citizen.

 Another goal of this project is to generate code based on row structs to help with type safe acess to database columns.